Open Gromov-Witten theory without Obstruction: Introduction

 \subsection{Relation with String Theory}

-It is well known that the partition function of the closed topological string defined at physical level using the path integral can be computed in terms of closed holomorphic curves, that is closed Gromov-Witten invariants.
-This result arise at physical level from the supersymmetric localization of the mathematical ill defined path integral.
-In analogy with the closed case, we would like to define Open Gromov-Witten invariants that are the mathematical counterpart of Open Topological String partition function.
+At physical level of rigour, it is well known that the partition function of the closed topological string defined using the path integral can be computed in terms of closed Gromov-Witten invariants.
+Holomorphic curves arise at physical level from the supersymmetric localization of the mathematical ill defined path integral.
+In analogy with the closed case it should be expected that Open Gromov-Witten invariants are the mathematical counterpart of the Open Topological String partition function.

-In \cite{W} Witten defines at the physical level of rigor the open topological string partition function for a pair $(M,L)$.
-Witten shows that in the open case the supersymmetric localization is much more complicated than the closed correspondent.
+In \cite{W} Witten defines at the physical level of rigor the open topological string partition function for a pair $(X,L)$, where $X$ is a Calabi-Yau three-fold and $L$ is Maslov index zero lagrangian submanifolds of $X$.
+Witten shows that in the open case the supersymmetric localization is more subtle compared to the closed case.
 He argues that the open topological string partition function receives contributions also from degenerate or partially degenerate curves.
-In the case of the cotangent bundle $M=T^*L$, where there are no non-constant holomorphic curves, the open topological string is equivalent to Chern-Simons theory on $L$.
+In the case of the cotangent bundle $M=T^*L$ (where non-constant holomorphic curves are absent) the open topological string is equivalent to Chern-Simons theory on $L$.
 The degenerate curves correspond to Feynman graphs of the Chern-Simons theory.

-In more general Calabi-Yau manifolds pseudo-holomorphic curves can be present and the Chern-Simons integral need to be corrected by Wilson loops associated to the boundary circles of the curves.
-The contribution of a set of holomorphic curves $\Sigma_i$ can be computed as expansion on the formal parameter $\theta$ using formula $(4.50)$ of \cite{W}:
+On a general Calabi-Yau three-fold the Chern-Simons theory of $L$ needs to be corrected by Wilson loops associated to the boundary circles of the curves.
+The contribution of a set of holomorphic curves $(\Sigma_i,u_i$ can be computed as expansion on the formal parameter $\theta$ using formula $(4.50)$ of \cite{W}:

-where $\gamma_i= \partial \Sigma_i$, $q_i$ are the symplectic area of $\Sigma_i$, $\eta_i$ is the sign factor, $\chi_i$ the euler characteristic.
-Here we have made explicit the dependence on the parameter $g_s$ (the string coupling) since we are interested to the formal expansion on it. $P \exp \int_{\gamma_i} A$ is the path-order integral, that is the notation used in physics for the homolonomy of $A$.
+where $w_i= \partial \Sigma_i$, $q_i$ is the symplectic area of $\Sigma_i$, $\eta_i$ is the sign factor, $\chi_i$ the euler characteristic of $\Sigma_i$.
+Here we have made explicit the dependence on the parameter $g_s$ (the string coupling) since we are interested to the formal expansion on it. $P \exp \int_{w_i} A$ is the path-order integral, in the notation used by physicists for the homolonomy of $A$.